JoseRoca/WinFBX/docs/Numeric datatypes/Complex Numbers Procedures.md

 # <a name="CConjugate"></a>CConjugate / CConj

-Returns the complex conjugate of this complex number.
+Returns the complex conjugate of a complex number.

 ```
 FUNCTION CConjugate (BYREF z AS _complex) AS _complex